mattjcline/blog/_posts/2017-05-14-master-of-none-season-two.md

 categories: tv art
 ---

-Aziz made some goddamn beautiful art, I'm reeling from watching season two of Master of None.
-Framing communication issues in a relationship within an ASL conversation was genius.
-I'll try not to spoil much but if you're so inclined you should watch this show.
+Aziz made some beautiful art, I'm still reeling from watching season two of Master of None.
+Situations in this season were Kafkaesque, I shuddered with discomfort at the truthfulness of it all.
+Cringe is good sometimes.

+I will hold off on more spoilers but if you're so inclined you should watch this show.

+Makes me want to go to Italy. _Alora_.